android/nowinandroid/README.md

 The app uses adaptive layouts to
 [support different screen sizes](https://developer.android.com/guide/topics/large-screens/support-different-screen-sizes).

-Find out more about the [UI architecture here](docs/ArchitectureLearningJourney.md#ui-layer).
+Find out more about the [UI architecture here](docs/ArchitectureLearningJourney.md#ui-layer)

-# Performance

-## Benchmarks

 Find all tests written using [`Macrobenchmark`](https://developer.android.com/topic/performance/benchmarking/macrobenchmark-overview) in the `benchmarks` module.
-This module also contains the test to generate the Baseline profile.
+This module also contains the test to generate the Baseline profile. [`app/src/main/baseline-prof.txt`](app/src/main/baseline-prof.txt).

-## Baseline profiles

-The baseline profile for this app is located at [`app/src/main/baseline-prof.txt`](app/src/main/baseline-prof.txt).
 It contains rules that enable AOT compilation of the critical user path taken during app launch.
-For more information on baseline profiles, read [this document](https://developer.android.com/studio/profile/baselineprofiles).
+For more information on baseline profiles,a

-> [!NOTE]
+>
-> The baseline profile needs to be re-generated for release builds that touch code which changes app startup.

 To generate the baseline profile, select the `benchmark` build variant and run the `BaselineProfileGenerator` benchmark test on an AOSP Android Emulator.
 Then copy the resulting baseline profile from the emulator to [`app/src/main/baseline-prof.txt`](app/src/main/baseline-prof.txt).